markStart00/project/Made Tech.md

 + chalet cordinators will help you to use time well in the chalet
 + chalet time is prorisited this project may be lower priority.

-Scheduling will give the talent team
+kimble has an overview of the chalet.

 ## Onboardings
 + People Team